Skip to main content

 Disney itself has felt obligated to counter this specific point for a while now.
 In the show's 2008 Broadway adaptation, for example, after Ursula nabs the trident, Eric shows up in his boat, and in the two seconds it takes for Ursula to whoosh! him away, Ariel grabs Ursula’s magic shell (her life source in this version) and smashes it.
 End of conflict.
 Triton even gets to drop an obligatory line about how “my daughter can take care of herself,” in case the audience was confused.
 (Disney has since reworked the existing book for the licensed stage musical, and in the current run, Eric plays even less of a role in the climax because if the love interest plays any part in saving the day, then the princess just has to forfeit all her girlboss points, I guess ...)

+The first time we see Ariel, she’s sneaking around someplace that her father says little girls should stay away from.
+This she does with the belief that there is something exciting, even beautiful beyond the fences her society has drawn for her.
+It's fun for a moment, until something large and hungry starts chasing her.
 From very early on in the narrative, the locus of the tension is fixed on Ariel herself and whether she can survive the messes she gets herself into.
-Right from when she is swimming away from a killer shark, we are presented with several questions about Ariel and her story: where is this curious love of humans going to take her?
 Is this girl who can’t stop asking questions eventually going to get herself in trouble that she can’t just swim out of?
 Is Ariel’s openheartedness ultimately a strength or a vice?

 And when her bargain with Ursula has earth-shattering consequences, it seems like we’ve gotten our verdict.
 It seems like Ariel’s free-spiritedness has backed her into a corner and that she is being delivered some cruel comeuppance for her disobedience … until Eric comes and saves the day.
 The takeaway here being that Ariel was right to follow her instincts, that the good that comes from her following her heart ultimately overpowers any forces that would seek to take advantage of her for doing so.
 And I understand questioning the creative decision to hand this responsibility to the story's secondary protagonist, but at the same time, I don’t think that Eric’s climactic act of heroism takes away from Ariel’s story.
-Actually, it kind of corroborates it.
+If anything, it corroborates it.

-Ariel took a huge leap of faith not only when she took Ursula’s deal, but when she saved the life of someone her society had trained her to hate.
-At its core, the goodness of humans is the question that Ariel and Triton are warring over, and Eric is the counterargument to the narrative that Ariel has been questioning since day one.
 As we discussed in the last section, Eric is the sort of token for the goodness Ariel sees in the human world despite the narratives she has been served by her culture.
 He is the horse Ariel was betting on.
 He is the dice she is rolling.
 On one level, the climax is a test of the purity of the love between Ariel and Eric, but on an even deeper level, this confrontation is a test of whether Ariel was right to question the worldviews of her time and culture to begin with, and the answer is delivered in how her gamble with Eric pays off.

 Eric saving Ariel forces Triton to confront the error in his thinking that humans were “spineless, harpooning, fish-eaters.”
 Turns out, Eric is not only not a barbarian, he is not only a decent guy in his own right, he will literally drive into a whirlpool to protect the thing that Triton loves the most.
 The Broadway show attempted to get some mileage out of Triton being moved by Eric like trying to save his daughter, and that's what opens Triton's eyes to his own prejudice, but you can feel the difference in gravity between the two actions.